How UW football doctors keep their protocols ‘automatic’ for emergency situations

 Harmon said part of the review before every game is to make sure AEDs are easily accessible and fully charged.

-“You need know where the AED is and that there’s a plan to keep them charged an operational and that know how you are going to call 911 and how emergency responders are going to find you and where they meet,” Harmon said.
+“You need know where the AED is and that there’s a plan to keep them charged and operational and that know how you are going to call 911 and how emergency responders are going to find you and where they meet,” Harmon said.

 “The tragedies you hear about in middle school and high school are often like when the AED is locked in the nurse’s office, so there is an AED there, but it is inaccessible, or someone has forgotten to charge it.
 So just having a plan to make sure all of your I’s are dotted and T’s are crossed is important.”